frostedonut2812/chrome_extension/README.md

 5. Click on any bookmark to open the video
 6. Use the delete button to remove bookmarks you no longer need

-## Storage

-All bookmarks are stored locally in your browser using Chrome's storage API.
-Your data is not sent to any external servers.

 ## Development